fasrc/helmod/doc/FAQ.md

 There is no standard answer for this yet.

 You could have the required app set an environment variable and have the requiring app check it.
-In this case it'd probably be better to have the environment variable note the presence of the specific required capability rather than just the version and having to apply string parsing and logic using the version.
+In this case it'd probably be better to have the environment variable note the presence of the specific required capability rather than just the version and having to apply string parsing and logic using that version.

 ### What if an app dependency can be satisfied by multiple alternatives?